 FREE STREAM: The Transfer Show on Sky Sports News - Latest football transfer news, updates and rumours

-Good Morning Transfers and The Transfer Show is back on Sky Sports News for the January transfer window - and you can watch right here.
+Good Morning Transfers and The Transfer Show are back on Sky Sports News for the January transfer window - and you can watch right here.

 Sky Sports News reporters give you all the latest updates on deals going on throughout the January transfer window and debate the potential big moves.
 Just click or tap the video at the top of the page.